Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Discussion

-Future research can expand on this study by comparing blockchain-based projects with non-blockchain projects to highlight the unique challenges of blockchain technology.
+Future research could address these limitations by incorporating closed-source blockchain projects to compare practices across different development environments.
+Expanding the scope to include non-blockchain projects would help highlight challenges unique to blockchain technology.
 Exploring distinct blockchain domains, such as cryptocurrency, healthcare, finance, supply chain, and smart contracts, would provide a more comprehensive view of industry-specific issues.
-Investigating closed-source blockchain projects could further enrich our understanding by contrasting them with open-source environments.
-Finally, the quality of generated topics could be improved by selectively incorporating informative issue bodies while using automated filtering to exclude templated or auto-generated content.
+Finally, the quality of generated topics could be improved by incorporating informative issue bodies while using automated filtering to exclude templated or auto-generated content.